 CBD vs THC Compounds

-It was once thought that Rick’s oil could be used to treat all forms of cancer, but as you will read below, certain cancers actually respond better to certain cannabinoid compounds than others.
+It was once thought that Rick’s oil could be used to treat all forms of cancer, but as you will read below, certain cancers actually respond better to certain cannabinoid compounds than to others.
 CBD compounds also have many healing benefits as the graph above indicates.
 United Patients Group, an advocate for the use of cannabis says this about CBD compounds.
 “CBD is used to help with acne, ADD, anxiety, arthritis, cancer, chronic pain, depression, diabetes, Draver syndrome, epilepsy, glaucoma, Huntington’s disease, inflammation, mood disorders, multiple sclerosis, neuropathic pain, Parkinson’s, schizophrenia, and neurodegenerative diseases such as Alzheimer’s.
 CBD has also been shown to stop the spread of cancer cells.”

 It has also been determined that certain cancers (such as estrogen fueled cancers) respond better to the oils that are higher in CBD compounds and lower in THC compounds.
 This information is from the website United Patients Group, “according to doctors and patients we have worked closely with, breast cancer tumors can be effectively treated with cannabis oil.
 However, they do caution, the ratios of the tumor-busting cannabinoids THC and CBD must be matched to the classification of breast cancer—with certain kinds of breast cancer, namely those that are estrogen-positive, the tumor will actually grow if too much THC is used.
 Although there are many types of breast cancer, they are usually grouped into four categories, depending on how they show up on diagnostic tests:

 - Estrogen receptor positive (ER+) or progesterone receptor positive (PR+): About two in three cases of breast cancer (more in older women) have receptors for one or both of these hormones.